Lepto-Hadronic Scenarios for TeV Extensions of Gamma-Ray Burst Afterglow Spectra: Results

 \subsection{The $pp$ cascade scenario}

-In this scenario, the \vheband band is dominated by the $\pi^0$ decays from $pp$ interactions, whereas the \xrayband band is dominated by the synchrotron radiation from primary electrons. \reffig\ref{fig:ppcascade_scenario} shows the SED and time scale for a representative set of parameters.
-For the sake of comparability, the y-range (energy flux) is kept the same in the figures of all scenarios.
-This helps to highlight a limitation of this scenario.
-Despite the rather high upstream density of $n=10^3 ~\mathrm{cm}^{-3}$ (highlighted next to plot), the total flux level is noted to be rather dim\footnote{This is consistent with the intuition that $pp$ interactions are typically important in extended sources, such as star-forming/burst galaxies or galaxy clusters \citep[e.g.][]{2015ApJ...806...24S,2018ApJ...857...50Y}.}.
+In this scenario, the \vheband band is dominated by the $\pi^0$ decays from $pp$ interactions, whereas the \xrayband band is dominated by the synchrotron radiation from primary electrons. \reffig\ref{fig:ppcascade_scenario} shows the SED and timescale for a representative set of parameters.
+The constant energy flux range across all SED figures helps to highlight a limitation of this scenario.
+Despite the rather high upstream density of $n=10^3 ~\mathrm{cm}^{-3}$ (highlighted next to plot), the total flux level is noted to be rather dim\footnote{This is consistent with the intuition that $pp$ interactions are typically important in extended sources, such as star-forming/burst galaxies or galaxy clusters \citep[e.g.,][]{2015ApJ...806...24S,2018ApJ...857...50Y}.}.

 At low energies, the primary electron synchrotron component is in the slow cooling regime and can be understood as in the \ssc scenario.
 The proton synchrotron component in this scenario is subdominant, peaking at around $E_\gamma^{\mathrm{syn,max},p}\approx 10^6~\eV$.
 This is consistent with the \psyn scenario, where the magnetic field is higher and therefore the adiabatic-cooling limited maximum energy too (note also that $\eta=3$).